 What Is Flexible Office Space?
 Your Guide to Flexible Workspaces

 Even pre-pandemic, work was becoming increasingly flexible.
-Now, the future of work looks a lot different than traditional nine-to-five office jobs.
-More and more employees are now working:
+Now, the future of work looks a lot different from traditional 9-5 office jobs.
+More and more employees are currently working:

 - More fluid hours to accommodate their schedule